FILE: <bc26.htm> GENERAL INDEX [Navigate to MAIN MENU ]

 Treatment Area Limitation.
 The extent of the area treated with pesticides can be adjusted to reduce exposure of natural enemies.
 For instance, the treatment of alternate rows instead of entire blocks in apple orchards controls mobile orchard pests, but allows greater survival of the coccinellid mite predator Stethorus punctum (LeConte) (Hull et al. 1983).
 DeBach (1958) successfully controlled purple scale, Lepidosaphes beckii (Newman), in citrus by applying oil to every 3rd row on a 6-month cycle.
 This provided satisfactory control of the pest without destroying natural enemies of other citrus pests.
 Velu & Kumaraswami (1990) found that treatment of alternate rows in cotton to provide effective pest control and, for some of the chemicals tested, enhanced parasitism levels of key pests.
 Contrarily, Carter (1987) found that strip spraying of cereals in Great Britain did not provide satisfactory control of aphids when strips were 12 meters wide because the natural enemies did not colonize the sprayed strips in time to suppress aphid resurgence.

 Application Time Limitation.
 Contact between pesticides and natural enemies can be limited by using either nonpersistent materials, making less frequent applications, or applying materials in periods when natural enemies are not present or are in protected stages.
-Using nonpersistent pesticides reduces damage to natural enemy populations because natural enemies which emerge after toxic residues have declined (from inside protective structures such as cocoons or mummified hosts) can thus survive.
+Using nonpersistent pesticides reduces damage to natural enemy populations because natural enemies that emerge after toxic residues have declined (from inside protective structures such as cocoons or mummified hosts) can thus survive.
 Also, natural enemies that arrive from untreated areas can recolonize treated fields sooner.
 Persistence of pesticides varies greatly.
 Materials such as diazinon or azinphosmethyl leave residues on foliage and other surfaces for more than one week at levels that kill natural enemies.
 Some herbicides, such as the triazines, applied to soil last for months.
 Other materials, such as the insecticide pyrethrin, degrade in hours or days.
 Weather conditions affect persistence of pesticide residues.
 Rain is most important as it can wash residues off surfaces, and temperature may influence both the toxicity of the pesticide and the rates of dissipation and degradation of residues.

 Adjustment of timing of pesticide applications to protect natural enemies is a matter either of reducing overall spray frequency so that there are times when the crop foliage is not toxic to natural enemies, or changing the exact timing of particular applications to avoid periods when natural enemies are in especially vulnerable life stags.
 Gage & Haynes (1975), e.g., used temperature-driven models of insect development to time pesticide applications against adult cereal leaf beetle, Oulema melanopus, treating after beetles had emerged, but prior to emergence of the parasitoid Tetrastichus julis (Walker).
 This system conserved the parasitoid, while the previous approach of direct pesticide-applications at the first generation of cereal leaf beetle larvae (the stage attacked by the parasitoids) did not.
 Efforts to redirect pesticide applications to periods when natural enemies are less vulnerable may require that natural enemy populations be monitored to determine when susceptible natural enemy stages are present, with the goal of creating pesticide-free times around critical periods.
 Monitoring methods have been employed to detect adults of some parasitoids to aid in their integration into crop management systems as, for example, with parasitoids of California red scale, Aonidiella auranti, on citrus in South Africa (Samways 1986) and parasitoids of San Jose scale, Quadraspidiotus perniciosus (Comstock), in orchards in North Carolina (U.S.A.)
 (Mc Clain et al. 1990).
 If many pesticide applications are required, it becomes increasingly difficult to avoid periods when natural enemies are in vulnerable life stages.